darkmuck/darkmuck.github.io/about.md

 ### Work

-I currently work for ComputerAid as a Senior Programmer Analyst and in the past I have worked for TecPort Solutions, Pennsylvania State University, Penn State Milton S. Hershey Medical Center, and PerformCare.
+I currently work for Microsoft as an Apps Consultant, and in the past for ComputerAid as a Software Architect, TecPort Solutions, Pennsylvania State University, Penn State Milton S. Hershey Medical Center, and PerformCare.

 ### Contact